emiapwil/alto-draft/src/design.md

 The extended network map can publish topological information such as links between different endpoints.
-The data component in the response uses the classic Vertices-Edges representation to describe the topology.
+The data component in the response uses the classic vertex-edge representation to describe the topology.

-Just like for the network map, filtering is also possible for the extended network map but due to timing issues it is not discussed in this document.
+Just as with the network map, filtering is also possible for the extended network map but due to timing issues it is not discussed in this document.

 #### Media Type